mzaid-dev/smart-notes-backend/readme.md

 ## 📖 About The Project

 **Smart Notes Backend** is the secure Authentication & User Management foundation for the Smart Notes ecosystem.
-It currently serves as a robust boilerplate for any Django project requiring secure Email-OTP based login.
+It serves as a robust boilerplate for any Django project requiring secure Email-OTP based login.
 It is a production-ready RESTful API built to handle secure user data, authentication flows, and real-time validation.

 Unlike simple tutorials, this backend implements **Real-World Security Patterns**:
 * **🔐 Token-Based Auth:** Stateless authentication compatible with Flutter/React Native.
 * **📧 OTP Verification:** Prevents fake accounts by validating emails via SMTP (Gmail).
+* **🔄 Password Recovery:** Secure "Forgot Password" flow using OTP verification.
 * **🛡️ Encryption:** Industry-standard `pbkdf2_sha256` password hashing.
 * **💀 2-Step Deletion:** "Request & Confirm" logic to prevent accidental data loss.